More loved ones are going to die from coronavirus, warns British PM Johnson

 READ: Number of UK coronavirus cases rises by 30% to 273, third person dies

-Rapidly spreading disruptions to business, trade and everyday life around the world have triggered panic on global markets, including in Britain.
+Rapidly spreading disruptions to business, trade and everyday life around the world have triggered panic in global markets, including in Britain.

 Britain's FTSE 100 was down 10.9 per cent, its worst one-day performance since 1987.
 Sterling fell three cents against the dollar, the biggest fall since the 2016 vote to leave the EU.